eabald/why-everyone-should-make-chat-app/notes.md

 ### A. Real time communication

 First of all, real time communication.
 It's something what makes chat app.
 Without it I don't think we can even call it chat app.
-No matter if we use HTTP long pooling or Web Sockets it's the more challenging part of whole chat app.
+No matter if we use HTTP long pooling or Web Sockets it's the most challenging part of whole chat app.

 ### B. Rooms/user-to-user messaging